alizarazeeta/Frontend-Projects-Roadmap-/README.md

 # Frontend Projects from Roadmap.sh

-Visi this link to view all the Projects: https://roadmap.sh/frontend/projects
+Visi this link to view the project: [https://roadmap.sh/frontend/projects](https://roadmap.sh/projects/single-page-cv)

 ## The Result: